zuozhenggh/learning-library/security-library/database/autonomous-db/dbvault/dbvault.md

     **Note:**
        - Now the Realm `PROTECT_HR` is **created as mandatory and enabled**!
-       - The difference between a mandatory vs regular realm is Regular realm blocks system privileges (and allows direct object grants) while Mandatory realm blocks direct object grants (even object owner) in addition to system privileges
+       - The difference between a **mandatory vs regular realm** is regular realms block system privileges (and allows direct object grants) while mandatory realms block direct object grants (even by the object owner) in addition to system privileges

-3. Add objects to the Realm to protect (here, the `CUSTOMERS` table)
+3. Add objects to the realm to protect (here, the `CUSTOMERS` table)

       ````
       <copy>